 Step 4: Roll and Serve!

-Place a nori sheet on the sushi mat with the shiny side of the nori facing down.
+Place a nori sheet on the bamboo sushi mat with the shiny side of the nori facing down.
 Spread the rice over the nori, leaving an inch (2.5cm) at the top.
 Be sure to fill in the left and right sides completely.
 You can use your hands to do this the more traditional way, or use a (rice) spoon.
+If rice starts to stick to either your hand or the spoon, wet it from time to time.

 (Optional) If you are using more fillings, add the spinach and sliced avocado, about an inch (2.5cm) from the bottom.
 Next, add the shiitake on top of the other vegetables.

 Repeat the process with the remaining ingredients.
-Once you’ve rolled all the sushi, slice them into bite-sized pieces, about 8 pieces per roll.
+Once you’ve rolled all the shiitake roll, slice them into bite-sized pieces, about 8 pieces per roll.
 Serve the Shiitake Rolls with soy sauce or vegan mayo for dipping!

 Serving Suggestions

-I also love to make a sushi party out of it!🥳 Sushi is such a versatile recipe and you can include so many options as the fillings!
-How about also making other sushi recipes such as this Kimchi Sushi, Natto Rolls, Umeshiso Roll (Japanese pickled plums and shiso leaves sushi), or Kappa Maki (Cucumber Rolls)?
+I also love to make a sushi party out of it!🥳 How about also making other sushi recipes such as this Asparagus Sushi Roll, Korean Kimchi Sushi, Natto Maki Rolls, Umeshiso Roll, or Kappa Maki?

 Storage and Meal Prep Instructions